Mike Karmazin

-Michael Laurence Karmazin (July 16, 1919 – January 21, 2004) was a professional American football guard.
+Michael Laurence Karmazin (July 16, 1919 – January 21, 2004) was a professional American football guard and college football coach.

 Prior to playing at the professional level, Karmazin played college football at Duke University.
-He earned All-America and All-Southern Conference honors in 1941.
-During the 1942 Rose Bowl, he tackled Don Durdan for a safety, in a 20–16 loss to Oregon State.
-He was later drafted in 1946 by the Boston Yanks of the National Football League (NFL), however he ended playing in the rival All-America Football Conference (AAFC) for the New York Yankees in 1946.
+He was drafted in 1946 in the 24th round by the Boston Yanks of the National Football League (NFL), but he played in the rival All-America Football Conference (AAFC) for the New York Yankees in 1946.
 He played professionally again in 1947, for the Paterson Panthers of the American Association.